g0v-it/ontologies/mef/README.md

 The [Italian budget](https://openbdap.mef.gov.it/it/BdS) is a set of living financial reports defined by the Economy and Finance Administration of the Italian Government (i.e. *Ministero dell'Economia e delle Finance* - **MEF**).

-The *g0v mef ontology* is a conceptual model developed by the [g0v.it civic hacking team](https://g0v.it) to represent the Italian budget and its its historical perspective;
+The *g0v mef ontology* is a simplified conceptual model developed by the [g0v.it civic hacking team](https://g0v.it) to represent the Italian budget with its historical perspective;
 *g0v mef ontology*  defines the sets of things that are of interest in describing the MEF world, and the ways that those things can relate to one another.

 In this way, *g0v mef ontology* adds formal meaning to the raw data that are published in the [BDAP Open Data Catalog](https://bdap-opendata.mef.gov.it/catalog) by MEF.